BMW i4 Review & Prices

 On the motorway

-Whether you are driving the eDrive40 or the M50, there’s more than enough performance to accelerate quickly after being stuck behind slower traffic.
+Whether you are driving the eDrive40 or the M60, there’s more than enough performance to accelerate quickly after being stuck behind slower traffic.
 The eDrive35 feels notably slower to accelerate at motorway speeds than its more expensive siblings, but it's only slow in context - it really doesn't lack power.
-Adaptive cruise control makes for a relaxed drive, even when the road is busy.
+The optional adaptive cruise control makes for a relaxed drive, even when the road is busy, but it seems slightly outrageous that you have to pay extra for it.

 The BMW is very comfortable on the motorway - it’s much less fidgety than a Tesla Model Y’s, for example - so long journeys in the i4 are something to look forward to.